AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-jamf-pro.md

 To use the Microsoft Enterprise SSO plug-in for Apple devices:

-- The devive must be managed via Jamf Pro
+- The device must be managed via Jamf Pro
 - The device must support the plug-in:
   - iOS/iPadOS 13.0 and newer